Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization: The Recursive Anchored Iteration

+We call the sequence $\{(x_s,y_s)\}_{s=1}^S$ as the anchors of RAIN, which plays an important role in our convergence analysis.

-For strongly-convex-strongly-concave objective function, the corresponding gradient operator $F(\,\cdot\,)$ is strongly monotone and the output of RAIN has the following property. \begin{lem}[recursively anchoring lemma] Suppose function $f(x,y)$ is $L$-smooth and $\mu$-strongly-convex-$\mu$-strongly-concave.
-Let $z_s^*$ be the unique solution to sub-problem (\ref{prob:sub}), then the output of Algorithm~\ref{alg:RAIN} holds that
+For strongly-convex-strongly-concave objective function $f(x,y)$, the corresponding gradient operator $F(x,y)$ is strongly-monotone and the output of RAIN has the following property. \begin{lem}[recursively anchoring lemma] Suppose the function $f(x,y)$ is $L$-smooth and $\lambda$-strongly-convex-$\lambda$-strongly-concave.
+Let $z_s^*$ be the unique solution to sub-problem (\ref{prob:sub}), then the output of \RAIN~(Algorithm~\ref{alg:RAIN}) with $\gamma = 1$ holds that